RadinPirouz/linux-documents/Configuration Management & Automation/Ansible/4-Roles.md

 # Ansible Roles and Directory Structure

-Ansible roles organize automation tasks, variables, files, and other resources into a predefined directory structure, making it easier to reuse and modularize complex playbooks.
-By breaking down a playbook into roles, you simplify management, enhance reusability, and maintain cleaner, more maintainable code.
+Ansible roles help organize automation tasks, variables, files, and other resources into a structured format.
+This organization promotes reusability, simplifies management, and results in cleaner, more maintainable code.

 ## Creating a Role Directory Structure